Nicola Fairbrother: Judo career

 The following year in 1993, she successfully defended her European crown and won her second World title, winning gold at the 1993 World Judo Championships in Hamilton.
 European silver in 1994 and European gold in 1995 added to the medal collection before she went to her second Olympic Games, the 1996 Summer Olympics, in Atlanta.
-In the women's 56 kg she was unlucky in that she drew the eventual gold medallist Driulis González in the quarter finals.
+In the women's 56 kg she was unlucky in that she drew the eventual gold medallist Driulis González in the quarter-finals.

 In 1998 and 1999, she won her fourth and fifth British Championship titles.
 She retired from competitive judo at the end of 1999.

 Awards

-In 1994, she was awarded the MBE for services to judo by HRM The Queen.
+In 1994, she was awarded the MBE for services to judo by HM The Queen.

 Personal life

 Fairbrother is married to Miriam Blasco.
 She has authored a number of children's judo books and from 2001 to 2018 she was the editor of the Koka Kids Judo magazine.